chroma-x/php-basic-http-client/README.md

 ---

+## Extending the Basic HTTP Client

+Every part of the client is based upon proper interfaces.
+Most class instances can get injected into the client itself.
+If you want to extend the client just write some classes implementing the according interface and you´re done with that.

+Take a look at the [PHP JSON HTTP Client](https://github.com/markenwerk/php-json-http-client) which is an extension of the PHP Basic HTTP Client.

 ## Exception handling

 PHP Basic HTTP Client provides different exceptions – also provided by the PHP Common Exceptions project – for proper handling.